-However, the chalk paint on the top layer of wood (not soaked) will dry faster because it’s exposed to good air circulation, so the solvent will evaporate faster since there’s good air circulation.
-So, while the paint on the wood surface will dry fast, the paint inside the wood will take longer to dry and cure.
+The chalk paint on the top layer of wood will dry faster because it’s exposed to good air circulation, so the solvent will evaporate faster.
+However, the paint inside the wood pores or the paint underneath will take longer to dry due to poor air circulation.

-Tip: Chalk paint will take longer to dry on porous materials like fresh wood.
+Tip: Chalk paint takes longer to dry on porous materials, such as fresh wood.

 Related Read: How To Sand Chalk Paint?